 Deer and Lyme Disease, Research on the Relationship

 This page presents a collection of the latest research on the deer-Lyme disease relationship.
-See the left bottom of the page for efforts to deliver safe pesticides to deer in order to reduce tick populations.
-Lyme disease is named for the rural Connecticut town where it was first found in 1975.
+Lyme disease is named for the rural Connecticut town where it was first identified in 1975.

 Where foxes thrive, Lyme disease doesn't September 10, 2012 New York, Poughkeepsie Journal